Interested in taking a course in Natural Building? Visit OUR Events pageto see our current offerings.

 Natural Building invites full participation of all parties involved- it has the ability to integrate everyone's creative input and expression, and from that comes the beauty of the truly "handmade house".
 We will continue to build, teach and learn and build ever better examples of sustainable housing.

-by Elke Cole, Natural Building designer and program leader for O.U.R.
+by Elke Cole, Natural Building designer and former program leader for O.U.R.
 ECOVILLAGE